JoaoEmanuell/fundamentos-plus-mobile/docs/TESTS_DETAILS.md

 Detected bugs in small ui's:

-- Not reduce the number size in circle id
+- Not reduce the number size in circle id (Fixed)
-- Clear search button out of row container
+- Clear search button out of row container (Fixed)

 Error in request permission to write: